Kunter-Bunt/D365GenericConfiguration/README.md

 # D365GenericConfiguration
 This project provides an easy to use configuration entity for Dynamics 365 Customer Engagement.
 It is designed to be a quick way of allowing simpler configurations for custom extensions that do not break the barrier to justify creating a custom configuration entity.
-Yet it provides an implementation of quality of live features and is well covered with tests, making it more robust than most configuration entities in the wild.
+Yet it provides an implementation with quality of live features and is well covered with tests, making it more robust than most configuration entities in the wild.

 ## Features
 - A configuration entity that holds key, value pairs.